 Introduction to Beekeeping Course

-For 2024 the course will take place at Aughton Village Hall on Winifred Lane L39 5DH, on Saturday 6th & Sunday 7th April 2024.
+The course will take place at Aughton Village Hall on Winifred Lane L39 5DH, on Saturday 12th & Sunday 13th April 2025.

 Each year the Branch runs a two day course as an introduction to beekeeping.